How to become a counsellor

 Do you need a degree to become a counsellor?

-There is no compulsory qualification or training requirement to become a counsellor.
+There is no compulsory qualification or training required to become a counsellor.
 However, the vast majority of employers expect their employees to have undertaken professional training with a professional training company who are fully accredited.

-This will not only help you to understand more about the roles, responsibilities and key skills that come hand in hand with being a counsellor, it also ensures that all counsellors meet standards and abide by a code of ethics as set out by the accrediting body.
+This will not only help you to understand more about the roles, responsibilities and key skills that come hand in hand with being a counsellor, but it also ensures that all counsellors meet standards and abide by a code of ethics as set out by the accrediting body.